MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-discourage-directquery-connections-to-dataset.md

 In some situations, however, you need to discourage these connections from happening.
 Discouraging these connections is especially important in the composite models scenario, where you might want to prohibit creation of new composite models on top of the dataset (so-called *chaining*).
 By discouraging DirectQuery connections to a dataset, you're effectively ending the chain or stopping it from forming in the first place.

 > [!NOTE]
-> Power BI honors this setting and disables making DirectQuery connections to a dataset, but third-party tools might not and still allow users to make DirectQuery connections to a dataset even if you disabled it.
+> Power BI honors this setting and disables making DirectQuery connections to a dataset, but third-party tools might not.
+Third-party tools might allow users to make DirectQuery connections to a dataset even if you disabled it.

 ## Use Power BI Desktop to discourage DirectQuery connections to a dataset